Why do we need this research?

 What difference will this project make?

 Our researchers hope to create a screening tool for CHI that would help us predict which women are at risk of stillbirth, either during their pregnancy or even before they conceive.
-These women could then receive medicines which dampen the immune system to help prevent the loss of their baby.
+These women could then receive medicines that dampen the immune system to help prevent the loss of their baby.
 In the future, it may even be possible to develop new therapies to treat CHI and so prevent stillbirths and miscarriages associated with the condition.

 Join the fight against baby loss